 Can I lease the vehicle instead?

 Yes.
 Prices are valid for vehicle leases as well as purchases and will be used in calculating the capital cost (price of the vehicle, for the purposes of the lease).
-See the Build & Buy Report for specific advice on how to negotiate a better lease deal.
+See the Build & Buy price certificate for specific advice on how to negotiate a better lease deal.
 Note: some manufacturer incentives may not be available with some lease programs.
 However, under program guidelines the dealer is required to include all incentives for which you are eligible in the dealer price presented to you.

 Can I use my Estimated Price on a used car?